boldandbrad/mpl-cli/README.md

-*🚨 This is a reimagination and reimplementation of my other project [meeple-cli](https://github.com/boldandbrad/meeple-cli).*
+*This is a reimagination and reimplementation of my other project [meeple-cli](https://github.com/boldandbrad/meeple-cli).*

 ---